-We also introduce the following notation for the vectors of cumulative controls excluding the impulse controls:
+We also introduce the following notation for the vectors of total cumulative controls excluding the impulse controls:

-\begin{proposition} Under non-degeneracy assumption \ref{asm.nondeg} M-CLP/M-CLP$^*$ possess a unique set of decomposition parameters $\tU,\tP, \tx, \tq$.
-They are all of them affine functions of elements of $\rho$. \end{proposition} \begin{proof} Uniqueness follows directly from Theorem D5.5(iii), which states that under assumption \ref{asm.nondeg} $u(t),p(t)$ are uniquely determined, and as a result so are $\dx(t),\dq(t)$.
-Proof that they are affine functions of $\rho$ follows similar to the proof of Corollary S3.8. \end{proof}
+We refer to $\tU,\tP, \tx, \tq$ as decomposition parameters. \begin{proposition} Under Non-Degeneracy Assumption \ref{asm.nondeg} M-CLP/M-CLP$^*$ possess a unique set of decomposition parameters $\tU,\tP, \tx, \tq$.
+They are all of them affine functions of elements of $\rho$. \end{proposition} \begin{proof} Uniqueness follows directly from Theorem D5.5(iii), which states that under Assumption \ref{asm.nondeg} $u(t),p(t)$ are uniquely determined, and as a result so are $\dx(t),\dq(t)$.
+Proof that they are affine functions of $\rho$ follows similar to the proof of Corollary S3.8. \rule{0.5em}{0.5em} \end{proof}

 We are now ready to define a decomposition of M-CLP/M-CLP$^*$ to two parametric families of problems.
 The first consists of SCLP/SCLP$^*$ problems and concerns the solution in the interior of the time horizon.
 The second consists of pairs of Boundary-LP problems, and concerns the solution on the boundaries of the time horizon.